aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/html-converter/convert-html-to-pdf/_index.md

 {{< tab tabNum="10" >}}

 The following example demonstrates how to convert **HTML to PDF** using REST API.
-HTML file is located in cloud storage, converted to PDF and saved back to the cloud storage.
+HTML file is located in cloud storage, converted to PDF and saved back to cloud storage.
 ```bash
 curl -X POST -v \
 	"https://api.aspose.cloud/v4.0/html/conversion/html-pdf" \